AtoshDustosh/CGCache-SEAN/README.md

 ## Base Test Framework

-TIGER (2023, WWW): A TGNN model with adaptive neighborhood sampling.
+SEAN (2024, KDD): A TGNN model with adaptive neighborhood sampling.

 Some implementation details:
 - Class `NumericalFeature` moves all edge and node features to GPU before model computation.